paulorvdc/ephen-experiments/README.md

 ### networks like these are required to the experiments, so download them (or create yours) to an accessible directory on your machine and update the path on the code.

 ## wip
-for now: data readings with .parquet and single dataframe for BERT and other atributes for the news. as well as other improvements like new experiments, methods, data and usability features with the research progress.
+improvements like new experiments, methods, data and usability features with the research progress.